 This is Mr. Skeen's first year with Hampton City Schools, serving as the Virtual Partnership Specialist and Family Support Specialist for the new FLEx program, both housed in the Department of Innovation and Professional Learning.

-Shante’ received her undergraduate degree from HBCU, Bowie State University in MD in 2000 and her master's degree in Education Administration from Trinity College in Washington, DC in 2004.
-She currently resides in Chesterfield, VA with her husband and their two boys.
+Mrs. Knight received her undergraduate degree from HBCU, Bowie State University in MD and her Master's degree in Education Administration from Trinity College in Wash, DC.
+She currently resides in Midlothian, VA with her husband and their two boys.

 Dr. Sheila Steen’s career in education spans approximately 25 years, with 20 of those years serving at the middle school level.
 She is presently a Middle School Division Instructional Facilitator for Loudoun County Public Schools.
 Her previous work experience includes Special Education teacher, Special Education department chair, and mentor leader.
 Immediately prior to becoming an Instructional Facilitator, she served as a middle school Dean for several years.